bdmendes/smockito/docs/_docs/faq.md

 assert(getter.times(() => it.getNames) == 1)
 ```

-### What happens if I stub a method more than once?

-The last stub takes precedence.
-If possible, follow the unique stub principle.

 ### I can't seem to stub a method/I found a bug.

 Are you performing eta-expansion correctly?
 Check out the main [SmockitoSpec](https://github.com/bdmendes/smockito/blob/master/src/test/scala/com/bdmendes/smockito/SmockitoSpec.scala) for more examples covering a variety of situations.
 If everything looks fine on your side, please file an issue with a minimal reproducible example.

 ### What can I do with the source code?

 Mostly anything you want to.
-Check the license.
+Check the [license](https://github.com/bdmendes/smockito/blob/master/LICENSE.md).
 All contributions are appreciated.